-Trusted Execution Environments (TEEs), including environments based on Intel SGX, ARM TrustZone, Secure Elements, and others, enforce that only authorized code can execute within the TEE, and any memory used by such code is protected against tampering or disclosure outside the TEE.
+A Trusted Execution Environment (TEE) is an environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment.
 The Trusted Execution Environment Provisioning (TEEP) protocol is designed to provision authorized code and configuration into TEEs.

-To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE.
+To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) SHOULD themselves run inside a TEE, although a TAM running outside a TEE is also supported.
 However, the transport for TEEP, along with the underlying TCP/IP stack, does not necessarily run inside a TEE.
-This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP) that only sees encrypted messages, to be kept out of the TEE.
+This split allows the set of highly trusted code to be kept as small as possible, including allowing code

+(e.g., TCP/IP or QUIC [I-D.ietf-quic-transport]) that only sees encrypted messages, to be kept out of the TEE.